KungAlex/rest-mqtt-proxy/README.rst

 ------------

-Please make sure you have Docker installed.
+Please make sure you have Docker installed on your machine.

 .. code-block:: bash